koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 Building this was pure pleasure.
 I made something so that viewers can have some fun, just as a small project.
-I am happy that I gathered some feedback from some of my viewers after making it, but sadly I had _very little time to stream_ during the last months, and therefore the project did not evolve anymore. 😭
+I am happy that I gathered some feedback from some of my viewers after making it.
+Sadly I had _very little time to stream_ on twitch recently, and therefore the project did not evolve anymore. 😭

+But if you see me live [on my channel](https://www.twitch.com/koalalorenzo), feel free to say hello with a meme! ❤️

 Let's see what my next project will be!
 Probably something about WebP